Paying extra cash on your home loan can save you tens of thousands of dollars in interest over the term of your loan.

 There are a number of advantages that come with using a redraw facility, including:

 • Interest savings: Making extra repayments into your home loan redraw facility can reduce the length of your loan.
-This in turn will cut down the amount of interest paid over the loan term, potentially saving you thousands.
+This in turn will cut down the amount of interest paid over the loan term, potentially saving you tens of thousands of dollars.

-• Emergency cash: Out of the blue expenses always seem to pop up at the worst time, whether it's a broken down car or a broken leg.
-A redraw facility can act as a safety net in these situations, with the cash in the facility available for withdrawal to cover any emergency costs.
+• Emergency cash: Out-of-the-blue expenses always seem to pop up at the worst time, whether it's a broken-down car or a broken leg.
+A redraw facility can act as a safety net in these situations, with the cash in the facility available for withdrawal to cover any emergency expenses.

-• Unlimited redraw: As a promotion, many lenders will let you withdrew as little or much out of your redraw facility as many times as you want.
+• Unlimited redraw: Under some promotional offers, many lenders will let you withdraw as little or much out of your redraw facility as many times as you want.

-• Tax benefits: Redraw facility balances do not earn interest and as a result aren’t taxed by the government.
+• Tax benefits: Redraw facility balances don’t earn interest and as a result aren’t taxed by the government.

 Update resultsUpdate